The six-reasons application management strategy is changing in 2020

 5. Executive and stakeholder expectations

-After moving to the cloud and investing in a new ERP, executives and key stakeholders expect to see the full realisation of the new application and its features.
-No longer can you hang your hat on just having an error-free system, you must also focus on providing data insights, improving business process cycle times and full adoption of the system.
+After a move to the Cloud and investment in a new ERP, executives and key stakeholders are expecting to see the full realisation of the new application and its features.
+No longer can you hang your hat on just having an error-free system, you must focus on providing data insights, improving business process cycle times and full adoption of the system.

 6. Expectation of automation and analytics